Parilia: Ceremony

 The pastoral structure of the festival is carried out by the shepherd himself.
 After the sheep pen had been decorated with green branches and a wreath draped on the gate, the remainder of the ceremony took place in sequence.
-At the first sign of daylight, the shepherd would purify the sheep: by sweeping the pen and then constructing a bonfire of straw, olive branches, laurel, and sulfur.
+At the first sign of daylight, the shepherd would purify the sheep by sweeping their pen and then constructing a bonfire of straw, olive branches, laurel, and sulfur.
 The noises produced by this burning combination were interpreted as a beneficial omen.
 The shepherd would jump through this flame, dragging his sheep along with him.
 Offerings of millet, cakes, and milk were then presented before Pales, marking the second segment of the ceremony.
 After these offerings, the shepherd would wet his hands with dew, face the east, and repeat a prayer four times.
 Such prayers requested Pales’s assistance in freeing the shepherd and the flock from evils brought about by accidental wrongdoings (e.g. trespassing on sacred grounds and removing water from a sacred water source).
 The final portion of the rural festival made use of the beverage burranica, a combination of milk and sapa (boiled wine).
 After consumption of this beverage, the shepherd would leap through the fire three times, bringing an end to the ceremony.

 The urban form of the Parilia, on the other hand, is blended with other Roman religious practices and carried out by a priest.
 Ovid personally participated in this form and describes his experiences in the Fasti.
 While the central actions of the rural ceremony carry over, the urban form adds two ingredients from other religious festivals: the Fordicidia and the October Horse.
 The Fordicidia sacrifices a pregnant cow to the deity Tellus to promote cattle and field fertility.
 The unborn calf is then removed from the womb and burnt.
 The October Horse is the right hand horse of the team that won a particular chariot race on October 15 of the previous year.
 Together, the ashes of the unborn calf and the blood from the head of the October Horse are mixed by the Vestals and are added to the burning bean straw of the bonfire.
 Dumézil questioned whether the Equus October provided the horse blood, since the two ancient sources that mention the ingredient omit identifying the victim.